GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     - Enable the required IAM roles on the service account you'll use to deploy terraform resources, defined in `project_roles.txt`.
     - Setup the OAuth consent screen (brand) required for IAP.
 While most infrastructure resrouces are created through terraform, we recommend bootstrapping this resource with a user identity rather than a service account to avoid issues related to [support_email ownership](https://cloud.google.com/iap/docs/programmatic-oauth-clients#:~:text=the%20user%20issuing%20the%20request%20must%20be%20an%20owner%20of%20the%20specified%20support%20email%20address) and [destroying a terraform-managed Brand resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/iap_brand).
     - Enables the required IAM roles used for underlying Cloud Build processes
-    - Authenticate [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) with the credentials of your service account to be used by Terraform
+    - Authenticate [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) with the credentials of your service account to be used by Terraform.
     - Validate common org policies that might interfere with deploying the Web UI interface in App Engine Flex.
 If you are not able to modify organization policies, you can opt to exclude the Web UI component during by setting the Terraform variable `deploy_ui` to `false`.
         - `compute.vmExternalIpAccess`
         - `compute.requireShieldedVm`